 The Department of Information Science provides and supports resources, research, and service for education and leadership to the information science community and prepares information professionals of the highest quality to serve dynamic roles in the state, the nation, and the world.

-- Prepare information professionals who demonstrate excellence in leadership, service, research, and education in a technology-driven world.
+- prepare information professionals who demonstrate excellence in leadership, service, research and education in a technology-driven environment;

 Bachelor of Science

 The bachelor’s program goal is to provide general educational preparation for students planning to enter the information professions.
 The bachelor's program objectives are for students to demonstrate knowledge and skills related to:

 - The roles and impact of information policies, practices, and information itself on diverse populations in a rapidly changing technological and global information society.

 - Human information needs and behavior in order to develop and implement information systems and services that meet user needs.